ArnoSoontjens/Odoo-Java/README.md

 # Odoo-Java
 This library uses XML-RPC to connect to the Odoo ERP system, using Java.
+This library is still under construction.
 Depends on the <a href="https://github.com/gturri/aXMLRPC">aXMLRPC</a> library by Tim Roes.

 ## Usage